 Before you know it we are just hanging and I am shooting quite a few images.
 I will only end up printing my favorites, so why not spend some time doing this?

 Then I just wandered around the yard to create a record of the night.
 The other two important players would be our animals.
 Here is a photo of Eve dozing.
-She just died a couple of weeks ago so I am especially thankful that I have many photos of her.
+She has since gone to kitty heaven so I am especially thankful that I have many photos of her.

 And then we have Kika, who was my first baby.
-She is getting up in years, too.
+She has also crossed the rainbow bridge so I love having this record of her.
 But doesn’t she look nice by that hydrangea?

 Then the boys finished playing with their worms and came over to their improvised drum set.
 Wish you could have heard the song that accompanied the drumming.
 This is when video would have been good, too!
 As you can see they are just being themselves.
 I generally walk in a circle around to see which angle ends up working best.

 Then the monkey dogs, as I affectionately call them, scrambled up a tree while I lay in the hammock.
 They eventually came back down and joined me in the hammock in the photo on the right.
-This is foreshadowing of tip 8!
+This is foreshadowing of Tip Eight!

-Did you miss the fourth tip?
+So, in conclusion, take your camera out often and just photograph what you see, rather than directing the action.
+Did you miss the Fourth Tip?
 Click HERE to read it.
 You can also read all of the tips on our FACEBOOK or TWITTER page.